Light-Life Movement: History

 The history of the Movement dates back to the first retreat, which took place in 1954 with the participation of altar boys.
 Before 1976 movement was known as "the Oasis Movement", "the Movement of the Living Church", "the Movement of the Immaculate."
 The creator of the oasis, the founder and first national moderator of the movement was Servant of God Fr.
 Franciszek Blachnicki (buried at the Church of the Good Shepherd in Krościenko), who died in 1987 in Germany where he worked after the beginning of the martial law in Poland.
 The Light-Life Movement has been founded and developed in Poland but it has already spread to other countries: Slovakia, the Czech Republic, Germany, Belarus, Latvia, Ukraine, Great Britain, Ireland, Canada, USA, Kenya, China and Pakistan.
 There are also small groups or communities in Norway, Sweden, Greece, France, Belgium, Luxemburg and Bulgaria.
-There are no exact figures on the number of members of the Movement.
+There are no exact figures released on the number of members of the Movement.